wbsouza/zetasql-formatter/docs/resolved_ast.md

 };
 </code></pre></p>

-### ResolvedOrderByItem{ #ResolvedOrderByItem }
+### ResolvedOrderByItem
+<a id="ResolvedOrderByItem"></a>

 <p><pre><code class="lang-c++">
 <font color="brown">// This represents one column of an ORDER BY clause, with the requested
 // ordering direction.
 //
-// &lt;collation_name&gt; indicates the COLLATE specific rules of ordering.
+// &lt;collation_name&gt; is the ORDER BY COLLATE expression, and could be a string
-// If non-NULL, must be a string literal or a string parameter.
+// literal or query parameter.  &lt;collation_name&gt; could only be set when the
+// FEATURE_V_1_1_ORDER_BY_COLLATE is enabled.
+// See (broken link) for COLLATE clause.
+// &lt;collation&gt; (only set when FEATURE_V_1_3_COLLATION_SUPPORT is enabled) is
+// the derived collation to use.
+It comes from the &lt;column_ref&gt; and COLLATE
+// clause.
+It is unset if COLLATE is present and set to a parameter.
-// See (broken link).
+// See (broken link) for general Collation Support.
+// When both features are enabled, if &lt;collation_name&gt; is present and is
+// - a parameter, then &lt;collation&gt; is empty
+// - a non-parameter, then &lt;collation&gt; is set to the same collation
+// An engine which supports both features could read the fields as:
+//   If &lt;collation&gt; is set then use it, otherwise use &lt;collation_name&gt;, which
+//   must be a query parameter if set.
 //
 // &lt;null_order&gt; indicates the ordering of NULL values relative to non-NULL
 // values.
 NULLS_FIRST indicates that NULLS sort prior to non-NULL values,